 The most attractive area is nearby, among the rugged cliffs near the Džbán Reservoir.
-This reservoir / swimming pool is especially popular amongst Praguers during the summer months (if you don’t mind the coldish water).
+This reservoir/swimming pool is especially popular amongst Praguers during the summer months (if you don’t mind the coldish water).
 The pool is in the middle of the valley, admission charges are low and cover the whole day.
-Opening hours are summer only: June, 10:00 to 18:00; July & August, 09:00 to 19:00 and depending on the weather, it may stay open into September.
-The pool is more of an entertainment center, offering table football, pétanque courts and other activities.
+Opening hours are summer only: June, 10:00 to 18:00; July & August, 09:00 to 19:00 and depending on the weather; it may stay open into September.
+The pool is more of an entertainment centre, offering table football, pétanque courts and other activities.

 Amongst the places worth mentioning is a terrace where you can sit and have some good old Czech draught beer and grilled sausages.
 And that is not the only refreshment place nearby.